بسم الله الرحمن الرحيم

 - What is the context of 33:56?

-- Is salloo a unique ritual for Muhammad?
+- Does salloo refer to a unique ritual for Muhammad?

 - What did Muhammad really teach?

-- Do we need to tell God to salloo Muhammad?
+- Why do we need to tell God to salli ‘ala Muhammad?

 - How does God mention Muhammad’s name?